Hungarian-Style Goulash

 With tender beef and a rich broth, Hungarian goulash is a deeply satisfying dish.
 Serve it over egg noodles with a dollop of sour cream for the ultimate comfort food.

-Although it simmers for about three hours, this goulash recipe is mostly hands-off—just set it and forget it, and you’ll be rewarded with the most satisfying meal ever.
-Serve it over egg noodles or spaetzle, or pair it with crusty artisan bread or popovers, and don’t forget a dollop of sour cream for the perfect finishing touch!
+This goulash recipe is mostly hands-off—just set it and forget it, and you’ll be rewarded with the most satisfying meal ever.
+Serve it over egg noodles or spaetzle, or pair it with crusty artisan bread or popovers, and don’t forget a dollop of sour cream for the finishing touch!

 American vs Hungarian Goulash

-American and Hungarian goulash are two distinctly different dishes.
-American goulash is a simple one-pot meal with ground beef, elbow macaroni, and a tomato-based sauce with Italian seasoning.
-Hungarian goulash, on the other hand, is a soup-like dish made with tender chunks of beef, onions, and vegetables in a paprika-spiced broth.
-While American goulash is more of a beefy pasta dish, Hungarian goulash is a classic soup or stew, traditionally served with crusty bread or noodles.
+American and Hungarian goulash are two very different dishes.
+American goulash is a simple one-pot meal with ground beef, elbow macaroni, and a tomato-based sauce.
+Hungarian goulash, on the other hand, is a hearty soup or stew with tender beef, onions, and vegetables in a paprika-spiced broth, often served with bread or noodles.

-This recipe is Hungarian-inspired, with a few liberties taken.
-Traditional Hungarian goulash typically has a brothy base made with water.
-Here, I’ve added beef broth, tomato paste, and a touch of balsamic vinegar for extra depth, along with flour for a heartier consistency.
-It may not be strictly traditional, but it’s a delicious, satisfying take!
+This recipe is Hungarian-inspired with a few twists: beef broth, tomato paste, balsamic vinegar for depth, and flour for a heartier consistency.
+It’s not strictly traditional, but it’s a delicious and satisfying take!

 What You’ll Need To Make Goulash